Stictis: Taxonomy

 The genus Stictis was circumscribed in 1800 by the mycologist Christiaan Hendrik Persoon.
 In his original description, Persoon characterised the genus as having receptacles that were subcupuliform (somewhat cup-shaped) or obliterated and immersed in wood.
 He established two species: S. radiata, described as immersed with a prominent white opening that was either entire or split in a radiating fashion, resembling certain Lycoperdon and Sphaerobolus species and characterised by a white, scalloped with brownish margin; and S. pallida, distinguished by its pustule-like form with a pale opening that gaped elliptically.
 Persoon noted that these simple fungi consisted only of a fructifying disc enclosed in wood, with form and substance resembling Peziza species, though lacking a distinctly prominent margin—instead, the wood formed a nest-like structure with a shining, round opening that sometimes displayed the elliptical gaping characteristic of Hysterium species.
 This circumscription established Stictis as a genus of wood-inhabiting fungi with distinctive cup-shaped or slit-like fruiting bodies that remain largely embedded within their substrate.

+A molecular study of the Stictis–Conotrema complex in northern Scandinavia found that three phylogenetic species included both lichenized specimens traditionally placed in Conotrema and saprotrophic specimens identified as Stictis.
+The two forms did not resolve as separate species in analyses of multiple genetic markers, but instead represented different expressions of the same fungal species.
+Wedin, Döring, and Gilenstam interpreted this as evidence of "optional lichenization", in which individuals of the same species can complete their life cycle either as a lichen on bark or as a saprotroph on bark-free wood, depending on substrate.
+They consequently argued that these fungi should ultimately be treated in Stictis, the older generic name, rather than in Conotrema.

 Later work has shown that Persoon's broad concept of Stictis will probably not survive modern scrutiny.
 Molecular and detailed morphological studies have demonstrated that many of the once used to separate genera in the Stictidaceae—particularly the presence or absence of tiny filaments lining the fruiting body opening—vary within Stictis itself and therefore provide little guidance for drawing generic boundaries.
 Because the genus is large, taxonomically neglected, and most species are short-lived saprobes in the tropics, recent authors predict that the present, very broad concept of Stictis will eventually be broken up, as several independent lineages now grouped under the name are likely to be recognised as separate genera during a thorough revision of the family.